A class of nonlinear optimisation and applications: Examples and applications

 We remark that in the linear case \eqref{ex01}--\eqref{ex02}, both $F$ in \eqref{0001} and $\phi$ in \eqref{0003} are linear in $t,s$ variables, that is a border situation of $F$ being concave and $\phi$ being convex in $t,s$, simultaneously.

 There are numerous applicatons of the optimal transportation.
 Here we mention two important ones in geometric optics.
-In \cite{W04}, Xu-Jia Wang showed that the far field reflector problem is an optimal transportation problem, and so is a linear optimization problem.
+In \cite{W04}, Xu-Jia Wang showed that the far field reflector problem is an optimal transport problem, and so is a linear optimisation problem.
 The associated cost function $c(x,y)=-\log(1-x\cdot y)$, where $x, y$ are points on the unit sphere $\mathbb{S}^2$.
-Later on in \cite{GH1} Guti\'errez and Huang showed that the far field refractor problem is also an optimal transporation problem.
+Later on in \cite{GH1} Guti\'errez and Huang showed that the far field refractor problem is also an optimal transport problem.
 Let $\kappa$ be the refractor index from the initial media to the target media.
 Then the associated cost function $c(x,y)=-\log(1-\kappa x\cdot y)$ when $\kappa<1$; and $c(x,y)=\log(\kappa x\cdot y-1)$ when $\kappa>1$, where $x,y$ are points on the unit sphere $\mathbb{S}^n$.
-In the following subsections, we will consider more general reflector and refractor problems and show that they are in the class of the nonlinear optimization \eqref{0001}--\eqref{0003}.
+In the following subsections, we will consider more general (near field) reflector and refractor problems and show that they are in the class of the nonlinear optimisation \eqref{0001}--\eqref{prob}.